kcrary/istari/core/eventually.md

 Note that fixpoint induction over simulated partial types does not have an admissibility requirement, unlike what happens with true partial types.
 It follows that it is fundamentally impossible to implement a halting predicate: Were halting implementable, one could implement [Smith's paradox](smith-paradox.html) (which requires a halting predicate) and derive a contradiction.
-(One can implement predicates that may naively appear to be a halting predicate, but they are true too often.)
+(One can implement predicates that may naively appear to capture halting, but they are true too often.)

 Thus there seems to be a tradeoff: simulated partial types avoid the complication of admissibility but they cannot talk about termination,